-The DPRC Natural Areas Program works with hundreds of volunteers each year, from high school aged youth to the elderly, by offering engaging opportunities through its Citizen-science program such as its “Backyard Biodiversity Event”.
-This annual event, which started as a pilot program in 2013, offers volunteers the opportunity to participate in various wildlife research surveys including breeding and migratory bird surveys.
-Volunteers are also engaged through stewardship opportunities restoring bird habitat throughout the Park System by planting native trees and pollinator gardens, removing invasive species, and growing purple loosestrife beetles to protect wetlands.
-One program in particular, the Student Conservation Program, engages urban high school aged youth in a six-week summer conservation program, where students assist with habitat improvement projects (i.e. native plantings and invasive species removal) at 4-6 sites each July and August.
+The MCP Natural Areas Program works with hundreds of volunteers each year, from middle school aged youth to the elderly, by offering engaging opportunities through its Community-Science program.
+This annual opportunity, which started as a pilot program in 2013, offers volunteers the opportunity to participate in various wildlife research surveys including breeding and migratory bird surveys.
+Volunteers are also engaged through stewardship opportunities restoring bird habitat throughout the Park System by planting native trees/shrubs and pollinator gardens, removing invasive species, and monitoring nest boxes.
+In 2021 MCP started a new nest box monitoring project at County Grounds Park with students from the Milwaukee Medical College of WI as mental health project for students dealing with significant levels of stress related to their schooling.

 K. Demonstrate that your community actively raises awareness of its bird assets.
 Examples include placing a remote web camera on a nest platform, offering bird watching field trips, or creating a significant educational resource on your community's bird life.

-Natural Areas staff, on average, leads 6 fieldtrips each year within the Park System to highlight the unique natural resources, which does include bird populations within the Park System.
+Natural Areas staff, at a minimum, lead six field trips each year (field trips were led in 2021 following the County's COVID guidelines) within the Park System to highlight the unique natural resources, which does include bird populations within the Park System.
 Natural Areas staff has also given numerous presentations at local, regional, and national conferences highlighting the value and diversity of urban natural areas and the flora and fauna associated with these sites.
-Natural Areas staff has excellent educational relationships with UW-Milwaukee and Alverno College where our staff conduct lectures, led fieldtrips, and provide in-depth Natural Areas internships for undergraduate students.
+Natural Areas staff has excellent educational relationships with UW-Milwaukee, UW-Stevens Point, and Alverno College where our staff conduct lectures, lead field trips, and/or provide in-depth Natural Areas internships for undergraduate students.

-The Milwaukee County Board of Supervisors and County Executive sign a resolution recognizing International Migratory Bird on an annual basis.
+The Milwaukee County Board of Supervisors and County Executive will sign a resolution (draft uploaded) recognizing World Migratory Bird on an annual basis.

-The Milwaukee County Zoo hosts an annual eco-friendly event called “Party for the Planet” that commemorates International Migratory Bird Day and Earth Day that educates participants on how they can help migratory birds.
-Additionally, Schlitz Audubon Nature Center hosts an event honoring IMDB and the Urban Ecology Center hosts their Green Birding Challenge to celebrate Migratory Bird Day.
+The Milwaukee County Zoo hosts an annual eco-friendly event called “Party for the Planet” that commemorates World Migratory Bird Day and Earth Day that educates participants on how they can help migratory birds.
+Additionally, Schlitz Audubon Nature Center hosts an event honoring WMDB and the Urban Ecology Center hosts their Green Birding Challenge to celebrate the WMBD.